ShadowSockets/ShadowSockets/README.md

 ---

 - 🔭 I’m currently working on **distributed systems, C/Java, Android native, and CDN engineering**
+- 🌐 I have solid experience with **DNS resolution, domain configuration, CDN integration**, and troubleshooting using tools like `dig`, `nslookup`, and browser DNS debugging.
 - 🌱 I’m learning **AI Principle, JVM Principle, and foundation models**
 - 👯 I’m looking to collaborate on **low-latency systems and AI-enhanced backend projects**
 - 💬 Ask me about **Flink, Kafka, C, NDK, ClickHouse, Redis,...**